 SUTRA doesn’t take into account the human factor, rise in variants, virus behaviour, or anything of that nature.
 “We just look for what the data tells us.
 The data told us that the contact rate came down significantly during lockdown.
 It was data that told us that contact rate went through the roof in March,” said Agrawal.

-How does the model work?
-The innate unpredictability of the novel coronavirus, and the externalities which include state intervention measures, necessitate extra parameters—a total of six, when compared to three in earlier models.
-Apart from the standard β and γ, there is ε (epsilon, the ratio of detected to total infected) and ρ (rho, or what fraction of the population was affected by the pandemic).
+This necessitated extra parameters—six, when compared to three in earlier models.
+Apart from the standard β and γ, there is ε (epsilon, the ratio of detected to total infected), ρ (rho, or what fraction of the population was affected by the pandemic), and others.
 If a lockdown is imposed, β changes.
 If the testing value shifts, ε changes.
 Once the spread increases, ρ changes.

 Changes in these parameters result in phase shifts in the pandemic.
 The study divides the entire timeline of the pandemic into phases, such that within each phase, the parameters are almost constant.
-As the phase changes, parameter values drift for a period of time before stabilising—simulations during the drift period can result in erroneous assessments.
+“A phase change occurs when one of the parameter values changes significantly.
+It could be due to a quick change for reasons listed above, or accumulated slow change over an extended period,” according to the study.
+As phase changes, parameter values drift for a period of time before stabilising—simulations during the drift period can result in erroneous assessments.
 The rest of duration of the phase is called the stable period—the model can predict the future course of the pandemic as long as the parameter values do not change significantly.

 So, how effective has SUTRA been in its predictions?
 According to the study, SUTRA, on April 29, predicted that the cases would hit the peak between May 4 and 8, peaking at around 390K cases—a very good match; In the month of July, for the US, it indicated a peak in August-end at around 152K infections per day—the actual peak was on September 1 at 166K infections.
 “The graph equation holds for 62 per cent of the time.
 The rest is the drift period,” says Agrawal.

-Inaccurate data, underreported or incomplete for a plethora of reasons, is a real threat to any model.
-The spectre only became more pronounced when bodies of coronavirus patients started swelling up all along the Ganges in India.
-In SUTRA, the possibility of underreporting/missed data is automatically factored in—the model operated on available data.
-One of the most interesting findings, says Agrawal, was the presence of a very strong mathematical correlation between available data and the actual infections.
-“It was almost as if what was reported was a scaled down, structured version of reality," he says.
+In SUTRA, the possibility of underreporting/missed data was automatically factored in—the model worked on available data.
+One of the most interesting findings, says Agrawal, was the presence of a very strong correlation between available data and the actual infections.
+“It was almost as if what was reported was a scaled down, structured version of reality”.

-In an interview with THE WEEK, Agrawal opens up on SUTRA, rebutting some of the criticisms facing the model, on data integrity in India, and evaluating how different states have fared during the pandemic.
-Edited excerpts:
+Excerpts from an edited interview with Agrawal, on SUTRA and some of the criticisms facing the model, and how different states have performed during the pandemic:

 1. What are the different ways in which mathematical modelling can help us during a pandemic?